 5.1.
 Each competing car shall carry only two persons, one being the nominated driver and the other being the nominated navigator.
-The nominated driver must drive throughout the
+The nominated driver must drive throughout the event.

-- 6.1.
-Driver must possess valid Road Traffic Act Insurance covering their driving on the event (GCR No. 78) or - 6.2.
+6.2.
 Drivers must possess a valid letter of acceptance from the insurers of the Irish Rally Drivers Scheme or BRDS equivalent.